AbstractPlay/gameslib/docs/api.md

 Functions:
 * `moveHistory() => string[][]`
 * `resultsHistory() => APMoveResult[][]`
+* `genRecord(data: IRecordDetails) => APGameRecord | undefined`

 At any point during a game, you can request a compilation of all the moves made using `moveHistory()`.
-It returns a list of moves grouped by "round," meaning in a two player game, each array will contain the first and second player's moves together. **This is not the same as a formal game report.** Once the records and ranking module is implemented and API stabilized, methods will be added to generate supported formats.
+It returns a list of moves grouped by "round," meaning in a two player game, each array will contain the first and second player's moves together. **This is not the same as a formal game report (described further below).**

 Sometimes things happen in a game that are not easily rendered on a static graphical representation.
 To make it easier to report to players what happened during a move, and to make future analysis of games easier, each move generates one more more "results," described in the schema `moveresults.json` in the `/schemas` folder. the `resultsHistory()` method returns a complete list of results for each move of the game.

 Results are things like `place` (for placing a piece), `deltaScore` (representing a change in the current player's score), and `eog` (signalling the game ended in this move).
 This sort of structured data can then be translated into localized written descriptions of state changes that make up a written game log.

+Formal game reports that match the RecRanks schema can be generated once the game has concluded through the `genRecord()` method.
+Because of the separation between the API logic and the game logic, there is a fair bit of metadata the server needs to give the game object to complete the report:

+* the game's unique ID
+* identifying information on each player (name, unique ID, and whether they are an AI)
+* dates the game started and ended
+* any event information

+Yes, it would be just as simple to generate the reports on the API server and just request the pieces it needs from the game code.
+That may yet happen.
+For now, though, record generation lives here.